Always a Witch

-Always a Witch (Siempre Bruja) is a Colombian streaming television series starring Angely Gaviria, Sofia Bernal Araujo, Dylan Fuentes, Valeria Henríquez, Carlos Quintero with Lenard Vanderaa.
+Always a Witch (Siempre Bruja) is a Colombian television series starring Angely Gaviria, Sofia Bernal Araujo, Dylan Fuentes, Valeria Henríquez, Carlos Quintero with Lenard Vanderaa.
 The plot revolves around Carmen Eguiluz (Angely Gaviria), a witch and slave from 1646, and is set both in the 17th-century and present-day Cartagena, Colombia.
-It was ordered direct-to-series, and the first full season premiered on Netflix streaming on January 1, 2019.
+It was ordered direct-to-series, and the first full season premiered on Netflix streaming on February 19, 2019.
 It was renewed by Netflix for a second season, which aired worldwide on February 28, 2020.
 The show is dubbed in English for English speakers.

 Premise

 In Always a Witch, Carmen Eguiluz (Angely Gaviria) is accused of witchcraft and is set to burn at the stake, according to the way of the Inquisition in 1646 colonial Colombia.
 While imprisoned and waiting for her execution, Carmen makes a deal with the wizard Aldemar, which makes her able to time-travel to 2019 in exchange for a favor.
 She won't be able to use magic there though, since it would make Lucien, a powerful but evil wizard, aware of her presence.